LiamBCIT/LiamBCIT/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Mathematics at the Birtihs Columbia Institute of Technology.
+- 🎓 &nbsp; Studying Digital Design and Development at the British Columbia Institute of Technology.

 - 🌱 &nbsp; Learning more about Redux and MERN Stack.